 Teen hangouts with "mocktail" bars, hip gaming stations and DJ training?
 3D printers, wall-to-wall LEGO and parades?
 Padded play spaces for crawlers?
 Mickey Mouse, Dr. Seuss and Star Wars?
 If your family is saying "yes, please" to all of the above, then you'll want to check out the five best kids clubs on cruises.
 Our favorite lines are working hard to keep your kids entertained onboard, and these incredible play spaces for children, ages 6 months to 17 years, are bound to wow you.

 1. Royal Caribbean's Adventure Ocean

-Why We Love It: While all Royal Caribbean kids clubs are incredible, Oasis and Allure top them all with 28,700 square feet per ship dedicated to children's facilities.
-The top-deck hub includes play spaces for the different age groups, a nursery for babies and toddlers, hangouts for teens and tweens, a video arcade, a science lab and a theater.
-Partnerships with Crayola and Fisher-Price keep the little ones happy, while DJ classes and plenty of video games appeal to the hard-to-please teen set.
+Why We Love It: While all Royal Caribbean kids clubs are incredible, Oasis-class ships top them all with roughly 28,700 square feet per ship dedicated to children's facilities.
+Adventure Ocean's top-deck hub includes play spaces for the different age groups, a nursery for babies and toddlers, hangouts for teens and tweens, a video arcade, a science lab and a theater.
+A partnership with Dreamworks keep the little ones happy, while DJ classes and plenty of video games appeal to the hard-to-please teen set.

 2. Norwegian's Splash Academy

 Why We Love It: A two-deck kids club and an industrial-chic teen center make the youth facilities on Breakaway and Getaway among the best in the fleet (much better than on the later ships, Bliss and Joy, where all kids facilities have been moved deep below-decks).
 The Splash Academy play areas are colorful and versatile, and they host everything from arts and crafts to fashion shows and pirate nights.
 A soft play area for babies and toddlers provides parents with a safe place to get on the floor with the little ones.
 Teens can do their thing at Entourage, with its video jukebox, dance floor, foosball, gaming station and DJ emulator.

 3. Disney Cruise Line's Oceaneer Club